+Seed funding usually ranges from £10,000 to £1 million.
 In the UK, popular angel groups include private investor clubs like Angels’ Den, fintech businesses connecting investors to scale-up companies like Envestors and tech mentorship organisations, including Nova.

-Your business is a high risk prospect because it has yet to prove itself in the market, so expect to relinquish a sizeable chunk of equity; anything from 10-50% is normal, but it’s important to retain as much of the pie as possible, especially if you are planning future funding rounds which will dilute your shareholding further.
+It pays to shop around for investors, as the perceived value of your business will vary from person to person, as will the experience and expertise of the investor.
+Your business is a high-risk prospect, so expect to relinquish a sizeable chunk of equity – anything from 10-50% is normal, but it’s important to retain as much as possible, especially if you are planning future funding rounds which will dilute your shareholding further.

-For more information see: FAQ: Seed funding
+For more information see: FAQ: Seed funding.

-Series A to C
+Series A to C funding